hen-lou-lee/FLBot-Docs/TERMS_OF_SERVICE.md

 You may optionally provide your personal Torn API key via `/link api_key:[key]`.
 By doing so you agree that:

 - The key is stored locally on the Bot's host server in encrypted form.
-- It will be used to make Torn API requests on your behalf to improve performance and reduce reliance on the Bot's shared key.
+- It will be used to make Torn API requests on your behalf, including faction data, personal stats, investment data, and — if you are a company director — company profile, employee, and stock data.
-- For best security, generate a pre-scoped key using [this link](https://www.torn.com/preferences.php#tab=api?step=addNewKey&faction=members,warfare,wars,basic,chain,balance,attacks,attacksfull&user=faction,basic,discord&title=FLBot), which grants only the exact permissions the Bot requires and nothing more.
+- For best security, generate a pre-scoped key using [this link](https://www.torn.com/preferences.php#tab=api?step=addNewKey&company=companies,profile,applications,detailed,employees,news,stock&faction=members,wars,basic,chain,news,balance,attacks&user=faction,basic,discord,personalstats,money,stocks&torn=stocks&title=FLBot_V3), which grants only the exact permissions the Bot requires and nothing more.
 - You may remove it at any time using `/unlink key_only:True` without affecting your account link.
 - The Bot operator accepts no responsibility for any consequences arising from a compromised API key.

 ---

+## 7. Company Director Features

+The `/company` commands (status, employees, stock, optimize) access your Torn company data exclusively via your personal Torn API key.
+By using these commands you acknowledge that:

+- The Bot will retrieve your company's profile, employee list, stock inventory, and financial data from the Torn API on your behalf.
+- This data is displayed in Discord in response to your command and is not persistently stored.
+- These commands are intended for use by company directors or authorised personnel only.

+---

-## 7. Banking and Financial Requests
+## 8. Banking and Financial Requests

 The `/bank` command facilitates in-game currency request coordination within Torn City.
 The Bot does not handle, store, or transfer any real-world money.
 All financial activity is entirely within the Torn City game environment.

 ---

-## 8. Prohibited Use
+## 9. Prohibited Use

 You must not use the Bot to:
 - Harass, impersonate, or harm other users.
 - Link a Torn account that does not belong to you.
 - Provide an API key that does not belong to you.
+- Access company data you are not authorised to view.
 - Circumvent or exploit Bot functionality for unintended purposes.
 - Violate Discord's or Torn City's Terms of Service.

 ---

-## 9. Availability
+## 10. Availability

 The Bot is provided as-is with no guarantee of uptime, accuracy, or availability.
 Features may change or be discontinued at any time without notice.

 ---

-## 10. Limitation of Liability
+## 11. Limitation of Liability

-The Bot's operators are not liable for any loss, damage, or disruption arising from use of the Bot, including but not limited to in-game losses, missed chain alerts, incorrect vault payments, or consequences arising from a stored API key being exposed.
+The Bot's operators are not liable for any loss, damage, or disruption arising from use of the Bot, including but not limited to in-game losses, missed chain alerts, incorrect vault payments, company mismanagement, or consequences arising from a stored API key being exposed.

 ---

-## 11. Changes to These Terms
+## 12. Changes to These Terms

 These terms may be updated at any time.
 Continued use of the Bot after changes constitutes acceptance of the revised terms.

 ---

-## 12. Contact
+## 13. Contact

 For questions or concerns, contact the Bot operator through your Discord server's administration.